alvarobartt/serving-pytorch-models/README.md

 will be explained so as to deploy a sample CNN model trained to classify images from a food dataset which is called [Food101](https://www.tensorflow.org/datasets/catalog/food101), which contains images of up to 101 food classes, but in this case we will just use a "slice" of that dataset which contains just 10 classes.
 Please, find the dataset [here](dataset/).

-Credits for the dataset slice go to @mrdbourke (as he nicely provided me the information at Twitter).
+Credits for the dataset slice go to @mrdbourke, as he nicely provided me the information at Twitter, and credits for the tips on how to serve a PyTorch model using TorchServe go to
+@pranshantsail as he explained in [this comment](https://github.com/pytorch/serve/issues/620#issuecomment-674971664).

 __WARNING__: TorchServe is experimental and subject to change.